a2stuff/prodos-drivers/README.md

-# Bird's Better Bye - Diassembly (and improvements)
+# Bird's Better Bye - Disassembly (and improvements)

 The ProDOS operating system for the Apple II personal computer line supported a quit routine (invoked from BASIC with the `BYE` command)